 - Many professionals believe that a solution containing peroxide can be beneficial in chest acne treatment.
 It helps keeps down the bacteria count in your skin.

-There are several home remedies for chest acne that are said to be useful in treating mild cases and some of the ingredients may be readily available from your kitchen cabinets or refrigerator.
+There are several home remedies for pimples on chest that are said to be useful in treating mild cases and some of the ingredients may be readily available from your kitchen cabinets or refrigerator.

 One of these remedies is to combine equal amounts of lemon juice and rose water.
 Lemon juice is acidic which may help kill bacteria on your skin.
 Combining it with rose water helps reduce the drying out effect it may have on your skin.
 Most home remedy enthusiasts say to use this mixture twice a day by applying it to your chest with a soft cloth.
 Results are said to be noticeable within a month.